nickbrandt/GitLab/doc/user/application_security/secret_detection/index.md

   <iframe src="https://www.youtube.com/embed/wDtc_K00Y0A" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

+## Running Secret Detection in an offline environment

+For self-managed GitLab instances in an environment with limited, restricted, or intermittent access to external resources through the internet, some adjustments are required for the Secret Detection job to run successfully.
+For more information, see [Offline environments](../offline_deployments/index.md).

+### Requirements for offline Secret Detection

+To use Secret Detection in an offline environment, you need:

+- GitLab Runner with the [`docker` or `kubernetes` executor](#requirements).
+- A Docker Container Registry with locally available copies of Secret Detection [analyzer](https://gitlab.com/gitlab-org/security-products/analyzers) images.
+- Configure certificate checking of packages (optional).

+GitLab Runner has a [default `pull policy` of `always`](https://docs.gitlab.com/runner/executors/docker.html#using-the-always-pull-policy), meaning the runner tries to pull Docker images from the GitLab container registry even if a local copy is available.
+The GitLab Runner [`pull_policy` can be set to `if-not-present`](https://docs.gitlab.com/runner/executors/docker.html#using-the-if-not-present-pull-policy) in an offline environment if you prefer using only locally available Docker images.
+However, we recommend keeping the pull policy setting to `always` if not in an offline environment, as this enables the use of updated scanners in your CI/CD pipelines.

 ### Make GitLab Secret Detection analyzer image available inside your Docker registry

 Import the following default Secret Detection analyzer images from `registry.gitlab.com` into your